Constitution of the New York State Young Democrats

-Organizations attending State Conventions must submit to the Credentials Committee by registered or certified mail postmarked at least thirty (30) days prior to when the State Convention convenes a roster listing all members with address, Date of Birth, and either Telephone Number or E-Mail address, together with $0.50 for each person.
+Organizations attending State Conventions must submit to the Credentials Committee by registered or certified mail postmarked at least thirty (30) days prior to when the State Convention convenes a roster listing all members with address, Date of Birth, and E-Mail address (Telephone Number shall be optional but recommended), together with $0.50 for each person.
+All chartering documents may be submitted by a different date, as defined by the Call to Convention, if they are submitted in an electronic format.
 Said forms must be certified by the President and the Secretary of the organization.

 Section 5.1.
 Delegates.

 Organizations attending the State Convention must submit a list of the names and addresses of their delegates and alternates who are going to attend the State Convention certified by the President and Secretary of the organization.
 A delegate or alternate delegate shall not be permitted to vote unless the required lists have been submitted to the Credentials Committee prior to the time of the vote.